 Background on the Lower Rio Grande Valley

 U.S.-Mexico border communities are inherently tied together by history, culture, and socioeconomics.
-No other region of the U.S. has the same demands by outside factors as those suffered by U.S.-Mexico border counties.
-The ability to continually respond to population needs is a major challenge, multiplied by interactions with Mexico.
+No other region of the U.S. has the same demands by outside factors as those endured by U.S.-Mexico border counties.
+The ability to continually respond to population needs is a major challenge.

 In addition to the opportunity to train in university and community settings with international public health experts, physicians, community leaders, promotoras (lay health educators), migrant and refugee health experts, community activists, and families on the border, there are benefits such as: